andywillis/downloadmedia/README.md

-# uws-downloadmedia
+# downloadmedia

-An experiment to work out if the functionality of DTA can be replicated.
+A web extension that allows media to be downloaded from a webpage.
+Limited to MP3, JPG, and PDF.